We would love to hear from you If you have old photos or stories to add to the history page.

 (photo by Colin Redmayne-Smith)

-Kestell Hotel - over 100 years old and with a chequered past
+Kestell Hotel - 110 years old and with a chequered past

-In July 2011 the erf on which the Kestell Hotel stands was proclaimed 106 years ago.
+On the 12th June 1905 the erf on which the Kestell Hotel stands was proclaimed, and was purchased for £63,000.
 Although no accurate records exist it is believed that the original building was completed about 2 - 3 years later.
 This amusing story by Johan Ramage (our local historian and owner of the Retief Boekwinkel) tells how on the very first night that the hotel opened it was reduced from a double story building to a single story!

 Kaperjolle bring Skade ...